Blog Profiles: Motorcycle Travel Blogs

-My family are a bunch of big motorcycle buffs.
+My family consists of a bunch of big motorcycle buffs.

 In the ‘70s, my dad used to ride his motorcycle cross-country.
 I’ve always wanted to do that, but I can barely ride a bicycle properly (I also can in no way afford a motorcycle).